-The US has reported its highest one-day COVID-19 death tally: Over 2,800 - Local News 8
+The US has reported its highest one-day Covid-19 death tally: Over 2,800 - Local News 8

 The death count reported Wednesday was 2,804, surpassing the previous one-day high of 2,603 set on April 15, according to Johns Hopkins University data.
 Earlier, JHU’s total for Wednesday was higher — but that count was corrected Thursday morning because of an error found in one state’s tally.

-“Without additional relief, it seems likely to break, even as we enter the third surge of the virus in the Midwest and West,” the letter said.

-As for cases: The country’s average number of new daily COVID-19 cases across a week was 164,103 Wednesday — nearly 2.5 times the summertime peak in July, JHU data show.
+Coronavirus cases — which passed 14 million nationwide Thursday — and hospitalizations also have been soaring, prompting hospital and other officials to warn they’re running out of staff and capacity to adequately care for patients.

+“We have stretched our health care worker staff as far as we can, and it will get to the point where the quality of care will be severely hampered if, in fact, we don’t have these health care workers,” Michael Osterholm, director of the Center for Infectious Disease Research and Policy and a member of President-elect Joe Biden’s transition Covid-19 advisory board, said Thursday.

-Health experts say they expect cases and hospitalizations to swell further in the coming weeks, when infections from Thanksgiving gatherings start accumulating.
+Health experts say they expect cases and hospitalizations to swell further in the coming week, when infections from Thanksgiving-week gatherings may noticeably accumulate.

+“We’re not even going to see those (Thanksgiving) numbers until this weekend (or) early next week,” Dr. Leana Wen, CNN medical analyst and former Baltimore health commissioner, said Thursday.
+“And I think at this point it’s really important for us to flatten that (case) curve again, hunker down, stay at home and certainly not have any indoor gathering (or) non-essential travel.”

-States across the US are racing to catch up with the skyrocketing number of coronavirus hospitalizations.
+States and communities across the US are racing to adjust to the skyrocketing number of coronavirus hospitalizations.

+California Gov. Gavin Newsom on Thursday announced new restrictions in hard-hit regions.

+A strict stay-at home order will go into effect 48 hours after hospital intensive care unit capacity drops below 15% in any of five regions: Northern California, Bay Area, Greater Sacramento, San Joaquin Valley and Southern California.

+State officials project four of the regions will hit the 15% figure in early December with the Bay Area to follow in mid-to-late December, Newsom said.

+Essential businesses can remain open, but may only allow 20% capacity.
+Places that must be closed include hair salons and barbershops, bars and breweries, playgrounds, amusement parks and indoor recreation facilities.

-In Los Angeles, Mayor Eric Garcetti said if the virus continues to spread there at its current, unprecedented rate, Los Angeles will run out of hospital beds by Christmas.
+In Los Angeles, Mayor Eric Garcetti said Wednesday that If the virus continues to spread there at its current rate, Los Angeles will run out of hospital beds by Christmas.
 He called on residents to “hunker down” and “cancel everything” to help stop the spread.

 A modified stay-at-home order began this week in Los Angeles County, prohibiting for three weeks all in-person dining and gathering with people outside a single household.